The oldest public wildflower garden in the United States

 The stem is an above ground portion (a flowering scape) of the underground rhizome.
 It rises rarely more than 4 inches high.

-Leaves: In the true trilliums the leaf like parts are actually bracts just below the flower base.
-They are of course much larger than the normal bract that you see, but they are equipped to fulfill the function of a leaf.
+Leaves: In the true trilliums the leaf like parts are actually floral bracts just below the flower base.
+They are of course much larger than the normal small bract that you see on most plants, but they are equipped to fulfill the function of a leaf.
 The bracts of Snow Trillium have rounded obtuse tips with the blades of a bluish-green color.
 These have a distinct stalk, are three in number like all trilliums and form a whorl atop the scape.

-Flower: The three part flower is up to one inch wide with the white petals, which are elliptical, entire to wavy on the margins, with the tips obtuse, not pointed, and they spread outward at the tips initially and fully spread outward toward maturity.
-The petals are longer than the sepals, which are lanceolate in shape with a more pointed tip.
-They too are bluish-green and frequently with purplish undertones.
+Flower: The three part flower is up to one inch wide with white elliptical petals that are entire to wavy on the margins, with the tips obtuse, not pointed, and they spread outward at the tips initially and fully spread outward toward maturity.
 The petals form a tube shape at their bases.
+They are longer than the sepals, which are lanceolate in shape with a more pointed tip.
+Like the bracts they too are bluish-green and frequently with purplish undertones.
 As the flower matures, the greenish-purplish sepals reflex back from the petals and stand out clearly between the white petals.
 There are six stamens with white filaments.
 Anthers are slender, straight and pale yellow in color.
 The ovary is composed of 3 united carpels, 6-angled but appearing as 3-angled as 3 ridges are more prominent.
 The style is short with three stigmas that have spreading recurved or coiling tips.
 The flower is solitary on a tall stalk (pedicel) above the whorl of 3 bracts.
 The flower stem slightly droops and the total height of the plant rarely exceeds 6 inches.
 After pollination, the flower stalk droops beneath the bracts.

 Habitat: The plant grows from rhizomes and will spread into a nice clump overtime if left undisturbed.
 Like most Trilliums it will grow best in well drained soil in light full shade or dappled sun under the tree canopy.
 The plant dies back to dormancy by late spring as soon as seed is set.
 It grows best if not in competition with other plants or leaf remains.

 New Family: There is a movement among botanists to segregate the Trilliums and a few other genera out of the Liliaceae Family and into the Melanthiaceae.
-The U of M Herbarium has made this change on their Minnesota checklist but Flora of North America has not yet published this.
+The U of M Herbarium has made this change on their Minnesota checklist but Flora of North America has made note of this movement but not yet published any new family section.

 Comparisons: This trillium should not be confusing due to its small size, but compare to the larger (also white) Large-flowered Trillium, T. grandiflorum.